-The Plan promotes pedestrian safety and it encourages forming a recreation and trails master plan which can aid community walkability.
-It also promotes growth in crossroads, hamlets and near Greenwich, which may enable higher levels of non-motorized trip.
-Rural design guidelines would help to promote ways to enhance walkable neighborhood design.
+The Plan promotes pedestrian safety and it encourages forming a recreation and trails master plan which can aid community walkability and quality designs for trailheads and public access points.
+It also promotes growth in crossroads, hamlets and near Greenwich, which may enable higher levels of non-motorized trips.
+Rural design guidelines could help to provide ways to enhance walkable neighborhood design and safe driveway access configurations.